vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/11_ARCHITECTURE_ICONOGRAPHY.md

 The

 The four pillared central mandapa within the Kalyana Mandapa is a marbel and a masterpiece of artistic skill.
-It is made of very highly polished black granite and the wealth of details and the exquisite and delicate workman- ship here makes it one of the greatest masterpiece of Vijayanagar art. flexible kodungu, the sharply cut pushpabhodika-punumai corbel with its beautiful stoop, the lovely miniature sculptures that adorn all the facets of the pillars lend to it an exquisite charm and delicacy that makes it probably the greatest masterpiece of the Vijayanagar workmanship.
+It is made of very highly polished black granite and the wealth of details and the exquisite and delicate workmanship here makes it one of the greatest masterpiece of Vijayanagar art. flexible kodungu, the sharply cut pushpabhodika-punumai corbel with its beautiful stoop, the lovely miniature sculptures that adorn all the facets of the pillars lend to it an exquisite charm and delicacy that makes it probably the greatest masterpiece of the Vijayanagar workmanship.
 In addition this contains many has reliefs showing many interesting scenes.

 (b) Sculptures.